Is-Lorca/Number-Guessing-Game-Java/README.md

 This project focuses on clarity and logic rather than advanced Java features.
 It was intentionally kept simple to strengthen fundamental concepts.

-Possibly in the future I will be able to update it with more mechanics and more dynamic and better-structured code.